 Sustainable Ships Presentation Guide

-Guidelines for presenting - primarily for Lunch and Learn
+Guidelines for presenting - primarily for Maritime Sustainability Q&As

 Congratulations!
-You have been asked to do a presentation for Sustainable Ships, most likely a lunch and learn webinar.
+You have been asked to do a presentation for Sustainable Ships, most likely a Q&A webinar.
 We are honoured to host you and hope to learn a lot.
 Below are the “commandments” when presenting on the Sustainable Ships platform, inspired by the TED Commandments.
 These rules should be seen as a guideline for presenting, not as an absolute truth.
-We also added the videos of previous lunch and learn sessions in order to provide some references.
+We also added the videos of previous sessions in order to provide some references.
 Feel free to contact us anytime by asking the chatbox or commenting below.

-• Strive for a presentation length of 18 minutes, followed by a round of questions.
-That will make it easier to be followed by future audience, and adheres to TED rules of presentation length.
+• Strive for a presentation length of 5 minutes, followed by a (hopefully lengthy) discussion of 25 minutes.
+That will make it easier to be followed by future audience, more interactive, and allows you to engage the audience.

 • Our values - courage, curiosity and collaboration - are born from an intrinsic motivation to to good.
 We try to imbue this positivity in everything that we do, and refrain from negative thinking, doing and saying.
-This mindset is to be used throughout your presentation as follows.
+This mindset can be translated throughout your presentation by adhering to the following guidelines

-• Use positive adjectives and be enthusiastic to everyone, including your enemies.
+• Use positive adjectives and be enthusiastic to everyone, including enemies or competitors.

-• Never just state problems.
+• Don’t state problems only.
 State challenges along with solutions.

 • Use affirmations instead of negations (“it is good” is preferred over “it is not bad”).